jmaggio14/imagepypelines/DEPENDENCY-LICENSE.md

 Jeff Maggio, Nathan Dileas, Ryan Hartzell

-Dependency licenses are tracked here in the interest of legal transparency and software traceability. imsciutils' source uses these packages, but does not contain or copy the source code of the following packages
+Dependency licenses are tracked here in the interest of legal transparency and software traceability. imagepypelines' source uses these packages, but does not contain or copy the source code of the following packages